Guidance

 We are always keen to take opportunities to work with business representative groups, such as trade associations, to raise awareness and understanding of legal requirements among the businesses they represent.

-UK businesses requiring advice on compliance with consumer product safety obligations should initially contact their local authority.
+UK businesses requiring advice on compliance with consumer product safety and construction products obligations should initially contact their local authority.

 Businesses requiring advice on compliance with legal metrology obligations should also initially contact their local Trading Standards Service (or the Department for the Economy in Northern Ireland), other than where their enquiry relates to requirements that apply to placing measuring instruments or non-automatic weighing machines on the market.
 These enquiries should be addressed to OPSS.

-Where a local authority is acting as primary authority for the business it may approach us for support in our capacity as a Supporting Regulator in Primary Authority.
-This may include support in relation to the development of Primary Authority Advice that is being developed by the primary authority.
+A local authority which is the primary authority for a business may approach us for support in our role as a Supporting Regulator in Primary Authority for consumer product safety or legal metrology.
+This support may relate to the development of Primary Authority Advice.
 Further information, including details of our approach to cost recovery as a Supporting Regulator, is available:

 Advice: other areas of regulation

-Where we receive a request for advice, from a business that has failed to comply with regulations that we enforce, our primary concerns will be to ensure protection for people and the environment; to ensure adequate steps are taken to address the non-compliance and its effects; and to minimise the likelihood of future non-compliance (see Responding to non-compliance).
+Where we receive a request for advice, from a business that has failed to comply with legislation that we enforce, our primary concerns are to ensure protection for people and the environment; to ensure adequate steps are taken to address the issue; and to minimise the likelihood of recurrence (see Responding to non-compliance).
 We will use our powers to take enforcement action where we consider this to be appropriate, in line with our Enforcement Policy.

 We do not charge or recover costs for the provision of advice to those we regulate, other than where we are acting in our capacity as a Supporting Regulator under Primary Authority (see above).
 Where advice is required to be tailored to the particular needs and circumstances of a business, we will: